LaravelDaily/Laravel-Reservations-Course/course/09 - Registration to the Activity.md

 }
 ```

-After registering to the activity we should be redirected to the my activities page with the success message.
+After registering to the activity, we should be redirected to the `My activities` page with the success message.

 ![](images/successfully-registered-to-activity.png)